GASTROINTESTINAL ISSUES

 • Medication side effects

-• Less common conditions like tropical sprue (a malabsorption disease) and Whipple’s disease (a bacterial infection that affects the joints and digestive system)
+• Less common conditions, like tropical sprue (a malabsorption syndrome) and Whipple’s disease (a bacterial infection that affects the joints and digestive system)

-In any of these conditions, stomach gurgling occurs when three things happen in the body at the same time, Dr. Zook explains: a muscle contraction of the intestinal wall, presence of liquid in the intestines, and presence of gas in the intestines.
+In any of these conditions, stomach gurgling occurs when three things happen in the body at the same time, Zook explains.
+These include a muscle contraction of the intestinal wall, presence of liquid in the intestines, and presence of gas in the intestines.

 Depending on your health condition, you’ll experience different degrees of the contraction, gas, or liquid, which can then lead to variations in the volume and frequency of gurgling your gut produces.